 - Ensuring all the elements are there: tables, drawings, images, and references.

-- Flagging up any legal concerns, such as plagiarism, copyright issues, libel, and obscenities.
+- Flagging up legal issues such as plagiarism and copyright infringements.

 - Grammar, spelling, and typography.